choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 * Both brokers involved need to have [OpenWire transports enabled](#transport-connectors).
 If you're using TLS for OpenWire, you'll need to change the URIs to `static:(ssl://stomp2.example.com:61617)` (note the change of both protocol and port).
 * You will need to adjust the TTL for your network's conditions.
-* The connecting broker authenticates to the other with a username and password.
+* A username and password are required.
+The broker with the `<networkConnector>` connects to the other broker as this user.
 This user should have **full rights** on **all** queues and topics, unless you really know what you're doing.
 (See [authentication](#authentication-users-and-groups) and [authorization](#authorization-group-permissions) above.)
-* The _name_ on each connector should be globally unique.
+* The `name` attribute on each connector must be globally unique.
 Easiest way to do that is to combine the pair of hostnames involved with the word "queues" or "topics."
 * Alternately, you can set up two uni-directional connectors on both brokers; see the Fuse or ActiveMQ documentation linked above for more details.

-* * *

 ### Destination Filtering

 [fuse_filtering]: http://fusesource.com/docs/broker/5.5/clustering/Networks-Filtering.html

+_Optional._

 Relevant external docs: